talboger/fastdist/README.md

 ## Speed

 fastdist is significantly faster than scipy.spatial.distance in most cases.
-It also returns the exact same values as scipy.spatial.distance (with the exception of some floating point differences), meaning the calculations are set up correctly.

 Though almost all functions will show a speed improvement in fastdist, certain functions will have an especially large improvement.
 Notably, cosine similarity is much faster, as are the vector/matrix,